meet-projects/Y1-Summer-Labs/09. Functions Lab/README.md

     ```

-### 3) Restaurant Tip Calculator!
+### 2) Restaurant Tip Calculator!

 1. Define a new function and call it `tip_calc`.
-It should take 3 arguments:
+It should take 2 arguments:
     - `bill` - The table's bill.
     - `percentage` - the percentage you'd like to tip (if you want to tip 10%, `percentage` should be `10`)
-    - `people` - the number of people at your table.

-2. The function should print how much you should tip!
+2. The function should calculate and print how much you should tip based on the bill & percentage!
     - For example, if the bill was `250`, and you want to tip `10%`, you could call `tip_calc(250, 10, 5)`, and you should print `Tip: 25`.
+    - How would you calculate that ?
+    - Let's try to add it to the function!

 3. Add another print statement in your function that prints the total amount you need to pay.
     - The total is the tip, plus the original bill.
     - In our example above, if you call `tip_calc(250, 10, 5)` you should print `Total: 275`.

+5.Add a new argument to the function `tip_calc()` called `people`
+    - `people` - the number of people sitting at your table.

-5. Add another print statement in your function that prints the amount each person needs to pay if you split the total equally.
+6. In your function, return the amount each person needs to pay if you split the total equally.
     - This is the total amount, divided by the number of people.
-    - In our example above, if you call `tip_calc(250, 10, 5)` you should print `Per person: 55`.
+    - In our example above, if you call `tip_calc(250, 10, 5)` it should return `55`.

 [![](https://thumbs.gfycat.com/ImpeccableInnocentHoiho-size_restricted.gif)]()